cdburley/spp_wind_forecast/README.md

   <img src="plots/Bias_Distributions.png" />
 </p>

-* Wind capacity factors during the lull period beginning on 3-June is historically low.
+* Wind capacity factors during the lull period beginning on 3-June were historically low.
+* Current wind capacity factors were derived by dividing the observed wind power by the estimated installed capacity of 32,000 MW in the SPP footprint.
 * Almost all the observed wind capacity factors from 4-June through 7-June fall below the 10th percentile of historical values simulated from 1980-2019.